vishwaraj-kumar/github-for-devops-workshop/README.md

   ---

-## 🔄15.
+## 🔄 15.
 Pull Your Code from Remote Repo to Your Local Repo
 - Fetches the latest changes from the master branch of the remote repo and merges them into your local branch.

   `git pull origin <your-branch-name>`

+---

+## 📥 16.
+Clone a Repository to Your System
+- Downloads a complete copy of the remote repository to your local system.

+  `git clone <repo-url>`